paulohsilvapinto/aws-certify/docs/services/containers/eks.md

 - EKS offers the possibility of indicating where to place the containers (pods) thanks to the nodes' affinity and taints mechanisms.
 - EKS offers more options for monitoring.
 - ECS is AWS proprietary.
 Kubernetes is open-source (and therefore cloud-agnostic)

+## Launch types

+EKS, just like [ECS](./ecs.html), can be deployed with [EC2 instances](/docs/services/compute/ec2.html) or Fargate serverless mode.
+However, there are two options for EC2 instances:

+### Managed Node Groups

+EKS creates and manages the EC2 instances (Nodes) on our behalf, and the nodes are part of an *Auto Scaling Group* managed by EKS.
+The advantage of this mode is that it supports on-demand and spot instances.

+### Self-managed Node Groups

+Similar to the *Managed Node Groups*, but now the EC2 instances must be provisioned and managed by us.
+The advantage of this mode is that it allows you to hand-pick the instance type most appropriate for your applications and allows the usage of custom AMIs.

+## Load balancing

+The same load balancers for ECS are available for EKS, and the use cases are the same.

+## Storage

+EKS supports [EBS](/docs/services/storage/ebs.html), [EFS](/docs/services/storage/ebs.html), and FSx.

+Fargate mode only supports EFS.

+For using a storage device with EKS, a *StorageClass* manifest (a YAML file) is required, and then EKS will leverage a **Container Storage Information (CSI)** compliant driver, which will allow the container to interact with the storage devices.